Vimmor/Calendar/README.md

 # Platformy-programistyczne-.net
-There is a project on the course "Platformy programistyczne .Net i Java"  at Wroclaw University of Science and Technology
+There is a project of Calendar on the course "Platformy programistyczne .Net i Java"  at Wroclaw University of Science and Technology.